foxnewsnetwork/teach-myself/content/2019-02-03-serverless-with-zeit.md

 >Note: the `graphizo` thing label is unfortunate, so I'll probably have to generate my own images on lambda before I go live! @TODO for me

+## Stuff for the future

+- Figure out what to do with the `graphizo` stuff
+- Figure out how to handle caching data
+- Connect the slack bot to the zeit back-end
+- Learn about authentication with zeit co
+- Figure out a language to annotate images with graphs

 # Appendix

 ## A1 - TL;DR on Writing Tests, Not too many, and Mostly Integration